Pon-Dinesh-kumar/100-days-of-front-end/log.md

 I found working with radio buttons and interactive form elements in HTML to be really interesting.
 It's amazing how these elements can enhance user interactivity and create a better user experience.
 I'm excited to continue exploring more HTML features and improving my web development skills.

 #100DaysOfCode #HTML #FormElements #WebDevelopment

+Day 57: CSS Web Layout and Flexbox
+[DD.MM.YYYY]

+Topics Covered:
+- Explored CSS web layout techniques to structure web pages.
+- Learned about the Flexbox layout model and its powerful features.
+- Implemented Flexbox to create flexible and responsive web layouts.

+Thoughts and Progress:
+Today's dive into CSS web layout and Flexbox was enlightening.
+Understanding how to structure web pages effectively and utilize Flexbox for flexible layouts is essential in modern web development.
+I'm excited to apply these techniques to create visually appealing and responsive websites.

+#100DaysOfCode #CSS #WebLayout #Flexbox #WebDevelopment